In this blog, K&C frontend superstar Alex Chugaev explains why he would always opt for Angular vs. React or Vue.js for enterprise-level applications.

 The RxJS library is used with Angular to manage asynchronous data calls.
 RxJS means events can be handled independently and in parallel like a factory assembly line where a manufacturing process is broken down into interchangeable stages that are not tied to one another.
 This means a web page is not left unresponsive while it waits for some event to happen to trigger subsequent events.

 Asynchronous programming did not come into existence with RxJS but the library certainly makes it much easier.
 A downside to RxJS is that it comes with a steep learning curve but once mastered it makes the job of an Angular developer a lot easier.

 Angular’s most common application is in frontend web development.
 And it’s in its natural habitat that the framework’s strengths are most obvious.
 I’ve personally used Angular for web development projects of all kinds of scale, from 5-page apps to a huge enterprise portal for an international company (Bosch).

 In combination with the professional organisation of work processes and leveraging a degree of automation (CI/CD) we were able to produce a lot of value in a short space of time.

 Angular’s component-based architecture is a significant improvement on AngularJS.
 Angular components are sections of the user interface, or functionalities, that exist in a strict hierarchy.
 The benefits of Angular’s component-based architecture are:

-For most other kinds of user-facing web development, especially so called “fat/solid client” apps that have a lot of business logic held in the frontend app rather on the server side, Angular is likely to be a strong option you won’t go far wrong with.
+For most other kinds of user-facing web development, especially so-called “fat/solid client” apps that have a lot of business logic held in the frontend app rather than on the server side, Angular is likely to be a strong option you won’t go far wrong with.